 - Give us feedback through focus groups or conversations with staff

-Help to strengthen the voice of older people to inform and influence key decisions about later life in our county.
-Could you hold a ‘Mature Conversations’ with older people in your neighbourhood?
-We will provide you with a framework of the burning questions that need answers, and support you to talk and listen to older people in your area and let us know what they are saying.
+Help to strengthen the voice of older people to inform and influence key decisions about later life in our county, by taking part in our monthly ‘Question of the Month’.
+Every month, we’re asking a specific question about a topic that effects the lives of local older people and then gathering their responses.
+You can either help us by providing us with your own thoughts and response to the question, or by having conversations with older people in your neighbourhood and feeding us back their answers.
+We will provide you with a framework of the burning questions that need answers, and support you to talk and listen to older people in your area.

 Need more information?
 Here are our FAQ’s about volunteering with Age UK Gloucestershire.